BOARD GOVERNANCE MANUAL OF

 - the auditor’s report;

-- evaluation of the Board’s general performance during the financial year, including in particular fundraising, governance, academic standards as well as satisfaction of students, faculty, and staff; and
+- evaluation of the Board’s general performance during the financial year, including in particular fundraising, governance, academic standards as well as the satisfaction of students, faculty, and staff; and

 - adoption of budget and business plan.